Instance

 }

-The first two parameters are straightforward.
-The next two layers specify the desired global extensions.
-As mentioned in the overview chapter, Vulkan is a platform agnostic API, which means that you need an extension to interface with the window system.
+The first parameter is the flags for the structure, the second is the appInfo that we just created.
+The next is an array of layers being requested, and the final is an array of the desired global extensions.
+As mentioned in the overview chapter, Vulkan is a platform-agnostic API, which means that you need an extension to interface with the window system.
 GLFW has a handy built-in function that returns the extension(s) it needs to do that which we can pass to the struct:

 uint32_t glfwExtensionCount = 0;